Obliquey/StuMP3d/DESCRIPTION.md

     - [X] Re-format to be mobile-first (particularly concerning is the history table)
     - [] Error pop-ups for when Spotify calls error out
     - [] Add images to the How-To page to make the gameplay clearer
+    - [] Would loooove to add some animations to the play button.
+Either a thumping for the play button or some audio-visuals of the music.

 **BUGS**